-SWCA evaluated each sampling event to determine if procedures should be modified to improve data collection, and to ensure data quality objectives were met.
-Appendix C provides a discussion of problems encountered, deviations to the Work Plan, and resolutions to these circumstances.
+SWCA evaluated each sampling event to determine whether procedures should be modified to improve data collection to ensure data quality objectives are met.
+Appendix C discusses problems encountered, deviations to the Work Plan, and resolutions to these circumstances.
+The only ongoing challenge recognized is the inability to consistently deliver E. coli samples to a laboratory within hold times during stormwater sampling events.
+This inability is inherent to stormwater sampling events due to the occurrence of storms during nonworking hours.
+SWCA uses special runners to deliver samples to the laboratory as early as possible to minimize hold-time exceedances.

-Based on procedures implemented to correct or improve data collection methods and the relatively low significance of the deviations, SWCA staff conclude the circumstances described in Appendix C do not compromise the integrity of the study or this report.
+Given the procedures implemented to correct or improve data collection methods and the relatively low significance of the deviations, the circumstances described in Appendix C do not compromise the integrity of the study or this report.